CadeGordon/InventorySystem/README.md

 # InventorySystem

-Complex game system created for AIE simple modular Inventory
+A complex game system created in 8 weeks for Academy of Interactive Entertainment (AIE) a simple modular inventory system